¨Life is a tour; we are all tourists.”

 Dr. P.S.
 Jagadeesh Kumar

 Over the past twenty years, I have viewed hundreds of books, blogs, websites, and other resources.
-One of the most common themes in these materials is an insistence that one should always try to be a traveler rather a tourist.
+One of the most common themes in these materials is an insistence that one should always try to be a traveler rather than a tourist.
 Yet, these definitions don’t matter much.
-What’s important is getting to know a place well.
+What truly makes someone a real Fifty Plus Nomad is a determination to know a place well regardless of whether you are a tourist or a traveler.

 What is the Difference Between a Traveler Versus a Tourist?